jerome-white/zrsim/README.md

 Notes:

-o This is the most appropriate reference for scientific work that uses, or otherwise mentions, this simulator.
+* This is the most appropriate reference for scientific work that uses, or otherwise mentions, this simulator.

-o To reproduce the results in this paper, an [earlier version](https://github.com/jerome-white/pyzrt/releases/tag/CIKM2017-final) of the simulator should be used.
+* To reproduce the results in this paper, an [earlier version](https://github.com/jerome-white/pyzrt/releases/tag/CIKM2017-final) of the simulator should be used.